lizizhong/lizizhong.github.io/_pages/cv.md

 Service and leadership
 ======
 * Serve as reviewer for EMNLP 2023
-* Serve as reviewer for ARR 2025
+* Serve as reviewer for ARR February May July October 2025